-Royal warrants were issued to those suppliers of specific goods which lay under the responsibility of Lord Chamberlain’s department.
-These include:
+Royal warrants were issued to suppliers of specific goods, some of which were the responsibility of the Lord Chamberlain’s department.
+The records include:

 5.4 Suppliers of goods

-Records of different suppliers of goods under the responsibility of the Lord Chamberlain’s department from 1600 to 1900 are found in the following:
+Search in the following records for details of suppliers of goods to the Lord Chamberlain’s department from 1600 to 1900: